 Transportation Objectives: maintain and manage the existing and emerging infrastructure.
 Some system expansion will be necessary, but major capacity road expansions and interchanges should be discouraged.
-Infrequent bus service is appropriate.
+Infrequent bus service is appropriate, as are expansions to pathways, sidewalks, and bike lanes.